-The new code identifies the roles and responsibilities for the governing body,

-Head teacher, teaching and support staff and SENCO.
+The new code identifies the roles and responsibilities for the governing body, Head teacher, teaching and support staff and SENCO.

-The current SENCO, Mrs. Henderson, is a qualified teacher and as Deputy Head is member of the school leadership team (SLT).
-She works alongside our SENHLTATA, Mrs Angela Boland ,who is also a member of our SLT.
+The current SENCO, Mrs. Henderson, is a qualified teacher and as Deputy Head is member of the school leadership team.
+She works alongside our SENHLTATA Mrs, Angela Boland

 As SENCO she:

-- Manages the day to day operation of the policy - Co-ordinates the provision for pupils with SEN - Liaises with the Head teacher to discuss the deployment of the school's delegated budget and other resources to meet pupil's needs effectively - Liaises with teachers where a Looked After pupil has SEN - Advises on the graduated approach to providing SEN support - Manages support and advises colleagues - Maintains the school SEN register - Contributes to and manages the records of all children with SEN, ensuring all records are up to date - Manages the school based assessment tracker for SEN & vulnerable groups of - □ children - Completes the documentation for outside agencies and the LA - Liaises with parents of pupils with SEN - Ensures there are a range of resources and teaching materials to enable appropriate provision to be made - Works with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - □ Reports to the governing body - Is a key point of contact with external agencies, especially the local authority - and its support services - Liaise with Early Years providers, other schools, Educational Psychologists, - Liaises with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned
+- Manages the day to day operation of the policy - Co-ordinates the provision for pupils with SEN - Liaises with the Head teacher to discuss the deployment of the school's delegated budget and other resources to meet pupil's needs effectively - Liaises with teachers where a Looked After pupil has SEN - Advises on the graduated approach to providing SEN support - Manages support and advises colleagues - Maintains the school SEN register

+- Contributes to and manages the records of all children with SEN, ensuring all records are up to date - Manages the school based assessment tracker for SEN & vulnerable groups of - children - Completes the documentation for outside agencies and the LA - Liaises with parents of pupils with SEN - Ensures there are a range of resources and teaching materials to enable appropriate provision to be made - Monitors and evaluates the special educational need provision - Works with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - Reports to the governing body - Is a key point of contact with external agencies, especially the local authority and its support services - Liaise with Early Years providers, other schools, Educational Psychologists, - Health and Social Care Professionals, and Independent or Voluntary Bodies - Liaises with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned

 SEN teaching assistants currently employed are: Mrs. Jardine (Yr6), Mrs. Slack (Yr.
-5),

-Mrs Glaister (Yr.
+5), Mrs Glaister (Yr.
 4), Mrs. Grey (Yr3) Mrs Boland (Yr.
 2) Mrs Hardy and Mrs Shaftoe (Yr.
-1) Miss J Murphy, Mrs L Sheppard ,Mrs L Finlayson (Rec) Mrs Kowalska (Nursery)

-They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/programmes.
+1) Miss J Murphy, Mrs L Sheppard ,Mrs L Finlayson (Rec) Mrs Kowalska (Nursery) They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/programmes.

-The governor's responsible for SEN are Mrs C Powell and Mrs Garrett

-The designated teachers for child protection are Mrs A Miller (Head teacher) and Mrs M Henderson (Deputy Head teacher)
+The governor's responsible for SEN are Mrs C Powell and Mrs Stephenson The designated teachers for child protection are Mrs A Miller (Head teacher).
 The designated member of staff responsible for managing pupil premium is Mrs. R Wilcox (SBM)